Cavenham Foods: The public company in the 1970s

 Cavenham continued into 1970 in the same way they finished 1969, by the purchase of 60% shareholding in Dutch chocolate manufacturer Ringers Cacao en Chocoladefabrieken.
 However Goldsmith was planning for bigger purchases, and in February 1970 he asked the London Stock Exchange to suspend the shares in Cavenham Foods, while the company completed a reorganisation and expansion.
 The company shares at this point were worth 15 shillings, up from the 4 shillings and 6 pence they had been in 1967.
 The first part of the deal was for Cavenham Foods to buy from Goldsmith & de Gunzeberg's UdP company, the 60% shareholding in FFIP in a cash and share deal.
 This was swiftly followed by Cavenham purchasing the Swiss company Conwood SA, with Conwood Corporation receiving shares in Cavenham.
 This saw the return of the confectionery and tobacco businesses back under Cavenham's full control.
 They also purchased French company Gremy-Longuet, maker of popular product Synthol.
 By the end of the deals, Goldsmith and de Gunzeberg via UdP owned 70 to 75% of the companies shares.
 Shortly after, UdP was renamed Societe Generale Occidentale and became the holding company for all of Goldsmith's business interests.
 After completing the merger of his companies, Goldsmith continued his purchasing streak, buying another Dutch distillery Schade en Buysing which made his newly acquired Dutch businesses half the size of Dutch distillery giant Bols.
 Cavenham's next purchase was the newsagent chains Birrell and RS McColl from owners Keyser Ullman, who were Cavenham's merchant bank.
 The Guardian called the deal a poor advertisement for Keyser Ullman's ability to negotiate.
 The deal cost Cavenham £900,000, and was paid for by issuing 1 million in new Cavenham shares and a further £250,000 in cash, but it did include £900,000 in debts owed to the previous owner of RS McColl, Cadbury Schweppes.
 The business was added to the existing stores run by Jim Wood that had been renamed Triple Trader, and after selling 105 of the stores, had expanded the Cavenham's retail stores to 388 locations.
 The Cavenham shares that Keyser Ullman had received as part of the deal were then sold to Generale Occidentale, another deal seen as part of Goldsmith's incestuous trading.
-Later in 1970, Cavenham announced that pre-tax profits up to the 28 March 1970 was £731,316.
+Later in 1970, Cavenham announced that pre-tax profits up to 28 March 1970 was £731,316.